yq808/us-china-trade-analysis/README.md

 2. [CurrencyBeacon API](https://currencybeacon.com/api-documentation)
 This is an API that returns historical exchange rates for the Chinese Yuan in reference to the United States Dollar (USD).
 For instance, a value of 6.5 means that 1 USD = 6.5 CNY.
 Using the requests library, I queried the API for the first of each month in the trade dataset and used the return JSON object to get the exchange rate. *Note: I removed my personal API key for usage limit reasons.
 Please register for an API key and replace it in the code if you would like the application to query the API.
 The code will still run without the API key via using backup data.*
 3. [The New York Times](https://www.nytimes.com/)
 I am performing a search on The New York Times website for relevant articles with keyword "US China Trade" within each given time period in the trade dataset.
-For instance, a url for August 2022 would be [https://www.nytimes.com/search?dropmab=false&endDate=20220831&query=us%20china%20trade&sort=best&startDate=20220801](https://www.nytimes.com/search?dropmab=false&endDate=20220831&query=us%20china%20trade&sort=best&startDate=20220801), which displays all articles for keyword "US China Trade" between August 1 and August 31, 2022.
+For instance, a url for August 2022 would be [https://www.nytimes.com/search?dropmab=false&endDate=20220831&query=us%20china%20trade&sort=best&startDate=20220801](https://www.nytimes.com/search?dropmab=false&endDate=20220831&query=us%20china%20trade&sort=best&startDate=20220801), which displays 86 articles for keyword "US China Trade" between August 1 and August 31, 2022.
 I am scraping the total number of articles found from the search for each month.

 ![Flowchart showing how the data sources relate to one another](img/flowchart.png)